 The hair follicle is a pocket in your skin where the cells that build the hair shaft and control the growth cycle live.
 Here's a picture:

 - Dermal Papilla fibroblasts.
 This is at the very base of the follicle and provides blood and nutrients.

 - Hair Matrix with Matrix keratinocytes and melanocytes found in the hair bulb.

 - Bulge with epithelial stem cells.

 Not all of these contain melanin.
 The cells with melanin are the darkest and will feel the heat first.
 These are the melanocytes and keratinocytes in the matrix and shaft.
 These cells act as the "oven" that warms up the non-pigmented cells.
 We want to target the dermal papilla fibroblasts and epithelial stem cells because they trigger the hair's growth cycle.

 All of the hairs on your body share the same growth cycle:

 - Anagen or active growth: The dermal papilla attaches to the hair follicle, and the hair starts to grow as cells divide and multiply in the hair bulb.

 - Catagen or end of growth: the follicle and hair fibers retract from the dermal papilla and stop growing.

-If we damage the dermal papilla fibroblasts and/or epithelial cells with enough heat, they breakdown.
-This damage is irreversible and the result is that the hair follicles miniaturize.
-In the next growth cycle no hairs grow at all, or at most soft vellus hairs grow.
+If we damage the dermal papilla fibroblasts and epithelial cells with enough heat, they will break down.
+This damage is irreversible and causes the hair follicles to miniaturize.
+In the next growth cycle, no hairs grow, or at most soft vellus hairs grow.
 These are so fine and light it seems as if nothing is growing.